 - Primary rental car insurance benefits

-One of the best premium credit cards for frequent travelers is the Platinum Card® from American Express.
-While this card has a hefty $550 annual fee (See Rates & Fees), the value from these Amex Platinum benefits are worth the annual fee:
+One of the best premium credit cards for frequent travelers is The Platinum Card® from American Express.
+While this card has a hefty $695 annual fee (See Rates & Fees), the value of these benefits is worth the annual fee:

 - 1:1 airline point transfers

-- Airport lounge access (includes Centurion, Priority Pass, Delta Sky Club, and others)
+- Airport lounge access (includes Centurion, Priority Pass (enrollment required), Delta Sky Club, and others)